 ROYAL ASTRONOMICAL SOCIETY / SCIENCE PHOTO LIBRARY ROYAL ASTRONOMICAL SOCIETY / SCIENCE PHOTO LIBRARY

 Predicted annular solar eclipse of 1820.
-Diagram prepared fourteen years earlier to show the expected appearance of the solar eclipse of 7 September 1820, as seen from Amsterdam, the Netherlands.
-It was not certain whether the eclipse would be partial or annular when viewed from this location.
+Diagram prepared two years earlier to show the expected track of the central zone for the solar eclipse of 7 September 1820.
+The region from where the eclipse was visible stretched from the Arabian Peninsula across the eastern Mediterranean and central Europe, across the North Sea into the Arctic.
+This was an annular eclipse in some regions and a partial eclipse in others.
 An annular eclipse occurs when the Moon passes in front of the Sun, leaving a ring of sunlight visible.
-The eclipse was observed to be annular when it took place.
-The labels (in Dutch) indicate East (left), West (right), and the start (right) and end (left).
-These calculations and diagrams were prepared in 1806 by Dutch astronomer Lambertus Nieuwenhuis.
+These calculations and diagrams were prepared in Antwerp in 1818 by Dutch astronomer J. P. Bourje.

 Model release not required.
 Property release not required.